Akudavale/Fine-Tuning-LLM-for-Spam-Detection/README.md

 The notebook demonstrates how to generate text samples using the fine-tuned model.
 The following functions are provided for inference:
 1. **generate_text_simple**: Generates text by predicting the next token based on the context.
 2. **generate**: Generates text with additional options for top-k sampling and temperature scaling.

+## Acknowledgements

+This project would not have been possible without the following resources:
+- **GPT-2 Model**: I used the GPT-2 model architecture provided by OpenAI.
+You can learn more about GPT-2 and access the models at [OpenAI's GPT-2 page](https://openai.com/research/gpt-2).
+- **YouTube Tutorials**: The concepts and implementation strategies for this project were inspired by tutorials from the [Vizuara](https://www.youtube.com/@vizuara).